Corporate Sustainability Due Diligence Directive

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-Large EU companies obliged to pay greater attention to impact of businesses on human rights and the environment
+Large companies obliged to pay greater attention to impact of businesses on human rights and the environment

 What is changing and why?

-The new rules are aimed at larger companies (EU companies with more than 1,000 employees and worldwide a turnover above €450 million, and non-EU companies with a net turnover within the EU above €450 million).
-These companies will have to identify any business activities that have an adverse effect on the environment or human rights.
-They must then take steps to lessen and rectify these negative impacts, prioritising those that are most severe.
-This could include implementing action plans, upgrading facilities, changing purchasing practices, or possibly suspending or terminating business relationships, provided this does not cause more severe negative impacts.
+The rules are aimed at larger companies (EU companies with more than 5,000 employees and a worldwide turnover above €1.5 billion, and non-EU companies with a net turnover within the EU above €1.5 billion).
+These companies must scope areas of activity based on generally available information to identify general areas across their own operations and those of their business partners, where adverse impacts are most likely to occur and to be most severe.
+They must then take steps to reduce and rectify these negative impacts, prioritising those that are most severe.
+This could include implementing action plans, upgrading facilities, changing purchasing practices, or possibly temporarily suspending business relationships, provided this does not cause more severe negative impacts.
 This responsible practice is known as “due diligence”.
-To help with this, companies will need to develop rules for how they operate (codes of conduct); set up ways for people to complain about adverse effects; and inform the public about their due diligence policy.
+To help with this, companies will need to develop rules for how they operate (codes of conduct), set up ways for people to complain about adverse effects, and inform the public about their due diligence policy.

 Actions